wagwan-piffting-blud/project-skydrop/README.md

 Generally, usage is as follows:

 1. Install a copy of Python 3.12 (latest available as of writing this is Python 3.13).
-2. Install the requirements file using PIP (`pip install --user -r requirements.txt` in a terminal).
+2. Install the requirements file using PIP (`pip install -r requirements.txt` in a terminal).
 3. Run the script of your choice (`python [file_name].py` in a terminal after step 2).

 _Why_?